 Drawback: The publishing tool only allows Business profiles to publish directly on Instagram.
 Features like collaboration and content templates are only available in the pro version.

 Takeaway: CoSchedule is among those nifty and simple publishing tools that suit teams aiming to ease their processes and make them more transparent.
-It works great as a free tool with basic functionality as long as you don’t need some spectacular toolbox.

 Later started as Instagram-only social media scheduling tool.
 In the meantime, it expanded to other networks, including Facebook, TikTok, Linkedin, Pinterest, and YouTube.

-Later has a visual content calendar that allows marketers to manage multiple social media accounts across different channels.
+It has a visual content calendar that allows marketers to manage multiple social media accounts across different channels.

-Being somewhat Instagram and TikTok-oriented, Later has recently joined forces with Mavrck, an influencer marketing platform.
+Being somewhat Instagram and TikTok-oriented, Later has joined forces with Mavrck, an influencer marketing platform.
 This partnership complements Later’s collab features, allowing social marketers to collaborate with creators and influencers through one social media management tool.

 Later doesn’t have flashy content features but offers straightforward content creation and scheduling in just a few clicks.
 It has built-in content creation tools such as a media library, cropper, hashtag suggestions, and a UGC finder to source content generated by your target audience.